Students in the Graduate Certificate Programs complete the theory courses specific to nursing education or nursing informatics.

 Informatics Nurse Specialist Practicum II

-To read the full course descriptions, view our graduate catalog.
+To read the full course descriptions, view our academic catalog.

 Call Us: 877.751.5783